Pipe Expansion Loops on the Piping or Pipeline Systems

 All piping engineers are well acquainted with expansion loops in the piping systems.
 Whenever thermal displacements are more than a certain value these expansion loops are added to absorb the displacement inside the expansion loop.
 These are mainly required in any piping system design to

-• Reduce system stress and
+• Reduce system stress,

-• Limit thermal displacements
+• Limit thermal displacements, or

 Piping expansion loops are used to increase the flexibility of the piping system.
 To reduce the generated expansion stress and displacement caused by thermal expansion or contraction, legs perpendicular to the main piping system are provided.
 This perpendicular length is known as the length of the expansion loop.
 The more this expansion loop leg length, the better for the piping system.
 However, this leg length is limited by support feasibility, vibration tendency, and cost.
 That is the reason the length of the absorbing leg in an expansion loop is decided only to meet the requirement of stress qualification.